hmcts/cookie-manager/README.md

 consent to all optional cookie categories, and that any elements with the class `cookie-banner-accept-message`*  (within the cookie banner) should be shown.

-More information about how the cookie banner functionality and how it can be configured to support a variety of different action/message (stage-based) cookie banners can be [found within the docs](https://hmcts.github.io/cookie-manager/configuration-options/cookie-banner/).
+More information about the cookie banner's functionality and how it can be configured to support a variety of different action/message (stage-based) cookie banners can be [found within the docs](https://hmcts.github.io/cookie-manager/configuration-options/cookie-banner/).